-Concrete blocking shall be 2500 psi minimum strength, cast in place and have a minimum of 1/2 square foot bearing against the fitting.
-Blocking shall bear against fittings only and shall be clear of joints so as to permit taking up or dismantling joint.
+Concrete blocking shall be 3000 psi minimum strength in accordance with WSDOT 6-02.3(2)B Commercial Concrete, cast in place and have a minimum of 1/2 square foot bearing against the fitting.
+Blocking shall bear against fittings only and shall be clear of joints to allow future dismantling of the joint.
 The Contractor shall install blocking that is adequate to withstand full test pressure as well as to continuously stand operating pressures under all conditions of service.
-For concrete blocking based upon a 250-psi test pressure, see the Standard Details.
+For concrete blocking based upon a 250-psi test pressure, see the Standard Water Detail #1 for horizonal, Detail #2 for Vertical.